numbbo/coco/docs/coco-doc/source/index.rst

    .. object/concept/element/notion/aspect/component.

  - Averaging, as an estimator of the expected runtime.
-The average runtime, that is estimated expected runtime, is often plotted against dimension to indicate scaling with dimension.
+The average runtime, that is the estimated expected runtime, is often plotted against dimension to indicate scaling with dimension.

- - Restarts and simulated restarts, see Section :ref:`sec:Restarts`, do not aggregate runtimes, but they aggregate the data to possibly supplement missing runtime values, see also [BBO2016perf]_.
+ - Restarts and simulated restarts, see Section :ref:`sec:Restarts`, do not aggregate runtimes (which are literally define when |t| was hit), but they aggregate time data to possibly supplement missing runtime values, see also [BBO2016perf]_.

 .. |ERT| replace:: ERT